Grand Rapids, Michigan Weather

 - What is the coldest month in Grand Rapids?

-- January typically delivers the coldest temperatures, averaging about 24°F.
+- January is Grand Rapids's coldest month, averaging about 23°F.

 - When can I start a vegetable garden in Grand Rapids?